thu-nics/UniNDP/README.md

 Take bank-level NDP as an example, the key parameter to add PU and LB is:

-- `de_pu`: number of PUs per DRAM device, should be a divisor of `bk`
+- `de_pu`: a list.
+Each element in the list stands for a possible number of activated PUs per DRAM device, and should be a divisor of `bk`.

-LBs are attached to each PU, and can not be accessed by other PUs.
-Also, DRAM banks are directly connected to its nearest PU, and can not be directly accessed by other PUs.

-Here are two examples when `bk=16`, and `de_pu=8/16`:
+Different activated PU numbers correspond to different connection modes of PUs and DRAM banks.
+Here are two possible computation mode for `de_pu=[8,16]` when `bk=16`.

 ![PU & LB Diagram](doc/sim/aim16.png)

 ![PU & LB Diagram](doc/sim/aim8.png)

+In both mode, LBs are directly connected to each PU.
+When 16 PUs are activated, each PU are directly connected to its nearest DRAM bank, and when 8 PUs are activated, each PU are connected to 2 nearest DRAM banks.
+Selection between different modes are specified in the `pu` field of [computation instructions](#221-computation-instruction).

-As shown in the diagrams, the zoom out part forms a "Locality group", where direct data exchange (independent of data bus / host) can happen here.
+As shown in the diagrams, the zoom out part forms a "directly connected area", where direct data exchange (independent of data bus / host) can happen here.

-- PU can directly access data from DRAM bank / local buffer, please refer to [MAC INST]() for detailed ISA.
+- PU can directly access data from DRAM bank / local buffer, please refer to [computation instructions](#221-computation-instruction) for detailed ISA.
-- Data can be directly moved between Local Buffer and DRAM Bank, please refer to [Memory Movement INST]() for detailed ISA.
+- Data can be directly moved between Local Buffer and DRAM Bank, please refer to [memory movement instructions]() for detailed ISA.

 To specify details of PUs, the parameters includes: